srleecode/domain/documentation/goals/corrigibility.md

 The essence of an approach that allows corrigibility is to take small steps and have an exit strategy.

 We want to test stable expectations like behaviors so that we know that our code is working correclty.
 As part of this testing, we often mock out things like service calls to improve the performance of the tests.
 Mocking allows targetted tests, but it also sets us new expectations.
-Theese expectations should be tested as the reliability and valididty of the tests depends on the accurancy of the expectations setup in the mocks.
+These expectations should be tested as the reliability and valididty of the tests depends on the accurancy of the expectations setup in the mocks.

 ## Small steps